-Mount St. Joseph University receives no annual allocation of money from the Catholic Church, state or federal governments.
-Tuition and fees cover approximately 80 percent of the cost of the operation.
-The remaining amount comes from generous donors including alumni, parents, friends, corporations, foundations, and the surpluses from auxiliary activities.
-These gift investments are made in several ways.
+Mount St. Joseph primarily sustains itself through private funding sources rather than direct church or government subsidies.
+Tuition and fees cover approximately 80 percent of the cost of operations.
+The remaining amount comes from private donations, endowments, and fundraising efforts.
+Generous donors, including alumni, parents, friends, corporations, and foundations, can invest in the University in several ways.

 Gifts to the Mount Annual Fund

 Gifts to the Mount Annual Fund enable the University to meet its current expenses.
-The Annual Fund helps support student scholarships, student services and programs, faculty development, and campus maintenance.
+The Annual Fund helps support student scholarships, academic programs, student services and programs, faculty development, and campus maintenance.

 Gifts to Endow Scholarships